Installation – Maven and Gradle

 } catch (BarcodeException ex) {

-// Handle validation error
+// Handle content validation error

 }